-People with pterygium should be seen by an ophthalmologist each year, so that the condition can be treated before it affects vision.
+People with pterygium should be seen by an ophthalmologist each year.
+This will enable the condition to be treated before it affects vision.

-Call for an appointment with your ophthalmologist if you have had a pterygium in the past and your symptoms return.
+Call your ophthalmologist if you have had a pterygium in the past and your symptoms return.

-Taking steps to protect the eyesfrom ultraviolet light such as wearing sunglasses and a hat with a brim may help prevent this condition.
+Taking steps to protect the eyes from ultraviolet light may help prevent this condition.
+This includes wearing sunglasses and a hat with a brim.

-Farjo QA, Sugar A. Pterygium and conjunctival degenerations.
+Shtein RM, Sugar A. Pterygium and conjunctival degenerations.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology .
-3rd ed.
-St. Louis, MO: Mosby Elsevier; 2008:chap 4.9.
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 4.9.